geomodulus/torontobot/README.md

 about the operating budget surprisingly well!

 To run queries locally you'll need an OpenAI API token.
 Get one at openai.com.

+As of right now, TorontoBot can answer questions about:

+  - The City of Toronto operating budget
+  - 311 service requests
+  - Speed camera ticket information
+  - StatsCan apartment price index.

+There are plenty of examples in th Discord.
+Don't hesitate to ask TorontoBot how it can help!

 ## Dependencies